Who we are

 - Declaring Phillip Island (Millowl) fox-free in 2017.

-- Re-introduction of the critically endangered Eastern barred bandicoot, which is extinct in the wild in mainland Victoria.
+- Re-introduction of the endangered Eastern barred bandicoot, which was extinct in the wild in mainland Victoria up until 2021.

 - Management of the Hooded plover program on Phillip Island (Millowl) with our volunteers which has contributed to the breeding success of this threatened species.